iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 The best way to find a shoe that fits, whether your foot is narrow, average, or wide, is to visit your local running shop.
 Photo: iRunFar/Eszter Horanyi

-- Outsole – The exposed material on the bottom of a shoe that makes contact with the ground.
-It generally is made from a rubber or rubber-like compound.
+- Outsole: The exposed material on the bottom of a shoe that makes contact with the ground.
+It generally includes a rubber or rubber-like compound, and sometimes, parts of the midsole foam are exposed.

-- Last – The mold that a shoe is created around.
-Some brands create women’s-specific lasts to take into account differences in anatomy.
+- Last: The mold that companies create a shoe around.
+Some brands create women-specific lasts to take into account differences in foot anatomy.

 How to Choose Running Shoes for Women